 USD are not accepted most places.

 Having very little Yuan, we asked our guide for the estimated cost of a taxi ride from our hotel to the airport the next morning.
 Exceeding the highest estimate he provided half way through the ride, we began to panic.
-I paid in a combination of Yuan and equivalent USD for the remaining fare, but the driver was not happy.
-Only having $20 US bills left, I handed him one and thankfully he accepted.
+Attempting to pay in a combination of Yuan and equivalent USD for the remaining fare, the driver was not happy.
+Only having $20 US bills left, we handed him one and thankfully he accepted.